MADE-Apps/legerity/docs/WritingTests.md

 Writing UI tests should be simple and easy to get going.

-Legerity exposes an `AppManager` which is a lightweight wrapper for the application driver that allows you to simply start your applications using a configuration object.
+Legerity exposes an `AppManager` that is a lightweight wrapper for the application driver that allows you to start your applications using a configuration object.

 ## Creating a base test class